Active fluid

-An active fluid is a densely packed soft material whose constituent elements can self-propel.
+An active fluid is a densely packed soft material whose constituent elements can directly inject and dissipate energy.
 Examples include dense suspensions of bacteria, microtubule networks or artificial swimmers.
 These materials come under the broad category of active matter and differ significantly in properties when compared to passive fluids, which can be described using Navier-Stokes equation.
 Even though systems describable as active fluids have been observed and investigated in different contexts for a long time, scientific interest in properties directly related to the activity has emerged only in the past two decades.
 These materials have been shown to exhibit a variety of different phases ranging from well ordered patterns to chaotic states (see below).
 Recent experimental investigations have suggested that the various dynamical phases exhibited by active fluids may have important technological applications.

 Terminology

-The terms “active fluids”, “active nematics” and “active liquid crystals” have been used almost synonymously to denote hydrodynamic descriptions of dense active matter.
+The terms "active fluids", "active nematics" and "active liquid crystals" have been used almost synonymously to denote hydrodynamic descriptions of dense active matter.
 While in many respects they describe the same phenomenon, there are subtle differences between them.
-“Active nematics” and “active liquid crystals” refers to systems where the constituent elements have nematic order whereas “active fluids” is the more generic term combining systems with both nematic and polar interactions.
+"Active nematics" and "active liquid crystals" refers to systems where the constituent elements have nematic order whereas "active fluids" is the more generic term combining systems with both nematic and polar interactions.